FreshPorts/host-init/README.md

 1. Uncomment the remaining items in `/etc/jail.conf`.
 Look for `commented out until after step 13`:

+	# NOTE: last time I did this, there were no such items.
         sudo service jail stop
         sudoedit /etc/jail.conf
         sudo service jail start